-Gros Morne uses Parks Canada’s national campsite registration service.
-Campsites may be reserved at Trout River, Berry Hill, Green Point (NEW in 2018) and Shallow Bay campgrounds.
+Gros Morne National Park uses Parks Canada’s national campsite registration service, which will open January 23rd for Gros Morne.
+Campsites may be reserved at Trout River, Berry Hill, Green Point (NEW in May 2018) and Shallow Bay campgrounds.

 Love the idea of camping, but prefer the comfort of a bed?
 Imagine arriving at a campground to find your camp already set up!
 The oTENTiks offer a unique blend of welcoming comfort and outdoor adventure.
 Part tent, part cabin, oTENTik units come equipped with bed and furniture on a raised wooden floor.
 They’re an easy and relaxing way for anyone to experience the fun of camping with none of the fuss of setting up camp.
 Book yours today.